-Intended Learning Outcomes: Describe core concepts and modelling methods in computational chemistry Derive results fro Derive results from simple quantum mechanical models Compare core co oncepts and evaluate the most appropriate concepts for modelling chemical sytstems Develop theoretic understanding cal models to explain experimental observations and evaluate those models in the context of existing Design experime ental protocols using understanding of theoretical models Assessment: Examination (55%) Coursework 1 (10%) Laboratory work (20%) A Presentation (15%) Presentation cription: Examination Laboratory work Laboratory repor Workshop assessments The Laboratory of component must be passed (40%) in order to pass the module broach to main assessment: Second marking as sampling or moderation Assessment Feedback: Students will receive regular targeted feedback on their work through verbal, written and online media.
+Intended Learning Outcomes: Describe core concepts and modelling methods in computational chemistry

+Derive results from simple quantum mechanical models

+Compare core concepts and evaluate the most appropriate concepts for modelling chemical sytstems

+Develop theoretical models to explain experimental observations and evaluate those models in the context of existing understanding

+Design experimental protocols using understanding of theoretical models

+Coursework 1 (10%) Laboratory work (20%) Presentation (15%)

+Assessment Description: The assessment for this module consists of assessment by examination and a coursework portfolio encompassing technical reports, continuous online assessment, group work and presentations.

+The Laboratory component must be passed (40%) in order to pass the module

+Moderation approach to main assessment: Moderation by sampling of the cohort

+Assessment Feedback: Students will receive regular targeted feedback on their work through verbal, written and online media.
 Students will also be trained in self-reflection and peer support to enhance the student-generated feedback.
 Students will also be supported in making best use of feedback available.

 Failure Redemption: A suitable supplementary attempt will be permitted on relevant assessment in line with University policy.

 Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus.

-Available to visiting exchange students .
+Available to visiting exchange students.